 Sewing pants 30 Turkish liras 90 Turkish liras 75-100 liras

-Sewing cotton pyjamas 5 Turkish liras 22 Turkish liras 17-30 Turkish liras
+Sewing cotton pajamas 5 Turkish liras 22 Turkish liras 17-30 Turkish liras

-Hamza, 48, prays every day to God to keep him employed.
+Hamza, 48, prays every day to stay employed.
 “Even if I have to change a workshop every 15 days I’m happy.”
-However, Salma, 52 and her husband, 60, who work at the packaging and processing department are more fearful.
+However, Salma, 52, and her husband, 60, who work at the packaging and processing department are more fearful.

 “We fear that what happened to us in Egypt would happen again.
 We complained against the employer so he sent us a patrol the next day and we were deported to Turkey.”